maazkhan75/COAL-SETUP/README.md

 ![](pics/design.png)

 Welcome to the Tetris game developed in Assembly 8088 language!
 This classic puzzle game comes with a variety of functionalities to provide an engaging gaming experience.
+Explore the code and experience the nostalgic fun of Tetris! ⏳🕹️

 ## 🎮 Gameplay Instructions